6 DNS Related Terms You Should Know

 Domain Name System

-If you are a person who surfs various sites over online, then you must know how particular website gets loaded.
+If you are a person who surfs various sites online, then you must know how a particular website gets loaded.
 But it is very rare to have proper knowledge about the Domain Name System which makes the functionality so simple.

 If you have a Browser in your website, then you will just enter the domain URL in the search to load the particular website or a web page.
 But each websites will also have some unique IP address for the servers on which they have hosted.
-Hosting is nothing but the High End Server Machine with Static Ip Address and where the website files will stored.
-If a user opens the particular web page then the contents will be retrieved from the server where all the datas were stored.
+Hosting is nothing but the High End Server Machine with Static Ip Address and where the website files will be stored.
+If a user opens the particular web page then the contents will be retrieved from the server where all the data were stored.

 6 DNS Related Terms